What to do when prayers seem to fail.

 4.1 Unanswered prayers shouldn’t damage our belief

 Look, first off, please don’t start to think that unanswered prayers mean there is no God.
 Or maybe suspect that Christian faith is baseless as a result.
 This website has been built as a result of a major evaluation of Christian faith in action within the lives of believers.
 (Again, please click here to read about the ‘who’, ‘how’ and ‘why’ of this website.)
-And I am sure that you, the reader, can certainly prove to yourself that God exists.
-Please begin by reading articles such as “Too good to be true?” and “Can I really believe in God?” if you want to ‘prove to yourself‘ that he is real.
+And I am sure that you, the reader, CAN certainly prove to yourself that God exists.
+Please begin by reading articles such as “Is God just too good to be true?” and “How to believe in God” if you want to ‘prove to yourself‘ that he is real.

 And, to understand more about unanswered prayers, please read on.